mtfreepress/capitol-tracker-2025/README.md

 - **Document Viewer**: Integrated PDF viewer for fiscal notes, legal notes, amendments
 - **Vote Analysis**: Detailed breakdowns of legislative votes with party-line analysis
 - **Calendar Integration**: Upcoming hearings and floor votes
-- **Mobile Responsive**: Works on all devices with progressive enhancement
+- **Mobile Responsive**: Works on properly all devices from the iPhone SE to a 5K monitor

 ---